sshann/dsc-bi-angular/README.md

 This application is intended to be used as a complement of companies internal applications, providing insights into the company business.
 In this first version, we provide an analysis regarding the transactions, products and employees.

+You can access a [test environment](https://wgenizshannstudentvunl-vuspace.apic.eu-gb.mybluemix.net/) of the application with the credentials ``mr.test@test.com`` email and ``test`` password.
+Note that this account is shared across other users.
+In the case that your browser display a invalid certificate warning, add the application as an exception.
+This should be fixed and future versions.

 ## Features

 - See a visual report of the current situation of your company.